darrenocular/darrenocular/README.md

 I was a lawyer.
 And I'm now a software engineer.

-I seek to express myself in languages - previously in old-schoool "legalspeak", but now, in languages weirdly named after animals (Python?!).
+I seek to express myself in languages - previously in old-schoool "legalspeak", but now, in languages weirdly named, some even after animals (Python?!).

 I enjoy the creative process of building “things”.
 A few things I've built: a piece of wooden furniture, a cup of experimental coffee, a Spotify playlist, a photography portfolio, a championship-winning team on Football Manager, interspersed with a few fun digital projects.
 I'm basically a jack-of-all-trades when it comes to passion but I do like seeing Tottenham Hotspur win games (which don't usually happen).